Taught course

 Our teaching on this course is mainly interactive and seminar-based, with small groups led by our expert teachers, fostering in-depth discussion and dialogue.
 Our research-skills workshops culminate in a mini-conference where you present your dissertation/research project to other students and staff.

 The MRes is ideal if you wish to pursue a more research-oriented pathway through this course, as it offers you specialist training in research skills.
-You can opt to write your dissertation on a specific language-speaking area or areas and, if you also work with cultural artefacts in the original language/s, the title of your award will reflect this, e.g. MRes French Studies, or MRes German and Japanese Studies.
+You can opt to write your dissertation on a specific language-speaking area or areas and, if you also work with cultural artefacts in the original language/s, the title of your award will reflect this, for example, MRes French Studies, or MRes German and Japanese Studies.

 Highlights